aws-samples/eks-workshop/content/beginner/060_helm/helm_micro/rolling_back.md

 STATUS: DEPLOYED
 ...
 ```
-This should correspond to the last entry on `helm history`
+This should correspond to the last entry on `helm history workshop`

 ```
 helm history workshop